Understanding the Current Landscape of Landlord Regulations

 The real shift introduced by the Renters’ Rights framework is not about spectacular penalties.
 It is about where day-to-day risk sits.

-Previously, risk was often managed through exit.
+Previously, risk was often managed through exit strategies.
 If a tenancy became difficult, possession was a relatively predictable way to reset the situation.
 Issues frequently disappeared with tenant turnover.

 Going forward, risk sits much more squarely in process.
-How rent increases are handled.
-How complaints are recorded and responded to.
-Whether notices are accurate.
-Whether similar situations are treated consistently across a portfolio.
-Whether decisions would stand up if reviewed months later by a third party.
+How rent increases are handled, how complaints are recorded and responded to, whether notices are accurate, and whether similar situations are treated consistently across a portfolio are all crucial factors.
+Additionally, whether decisions would stand up if reviewed months later by a third party is now more significant.

 This is not a moral judgement on landlords, but it is an operational reality that needs to be accounted for to ensure compliance.